ryan0x44/talks/20251203-platform-engineers-melbourne/README.md

 Currently the main tools are VSCodium and Ghostty+tmux with Amp Code and Opus 4.5.

+## Takeaways

+If you want:

+* An OIDC server for Kubernetes that's fast to set-up and low cost/maintenance: check out [Easy OIDC](https://easy-oidc.dev)!

+* etcd but without the operational complexity: check out [Netsy](https://netsy.dev) (multi-node coming soon!)

+* Fast auto-scaling VMs with custom CA certificates (with or without Kubernetes): check out [Nstance](https://nstance.dev)

+* A developer platform deployed on a Kubernetes cluster in two commands: check out [Prebake](https://prebake.dev)

+* An Open Source Kubernetes PaaS, follow [Nadrama on LinkedIn](https://www.linkedin.com/company/nadrama/) for updates, or join the [Nadrama Discord community](https://go.nadrama.com/discord) - Nadrama is launching soon.

 ## Show Your Support

 😎 Take some swag